 Review of particle dynamics, including energy and momentum.
 Kinematics of rigid bodies in two- and three-dimensional motion.
 Kinetics of rigid bodies, impulse and momentum in translational and rotational motion.
-Introduction to viscous and frictional damping.
-Free and forced vibration of SDOF systems.

 ENGG 300 | PROBABILITY AND RANDOM VARIABLES (3-0-3)

 Prerequisite: MATH 220 | F